LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Select a professional translator who understands your story’s nuances and cultural context.
+• Select a translator who understands your genre and can handle tone, idioms, and cultural context.

-• After translation, review the manuscript with a native speaker for natural flow.
+• After translation, review with native speakers to catch awkward phrasing and improve flow.

-• Collect feedback from readers in different languages to improve future works.
+• Collect feedback from readers in that language to improve future translations and editions.

 Ready to Create Your eBook?